howl-editor/howl/site/source/getit.md

 the work.

 You can install Howl by building it from source, either from a release or by cloning the repository from Github.
-If you're on ArchLinux you can install the Arch package available from the [AUR](#archlinux).

 ## Latest release